Road Closures,

 WHERE DO I FIND INFORMATION ON THE CONDITION OF ACCESS ROADS INTO THE FITZGERALD RIVER NATIONAL PARK?

-Updates on the campgrounds (excluding Hamersley Inlet Campground which is managed by the Shire of Ravensthorpe), roads, tracks and trails and any closures can be found by contacting the DBCA's Parks and Wildlife Service Albany office during office hours on (08) 9842 4500 or by visiting the Park Alerts System alerts.dbca.wa.gov.au/
+Further updates on the roads, tracks, walk trails and campgrounds (excluding Hamersley Inlet Campground which is managed by the Shire of Ravensthorpe),or any closures can be found by contacting the DBCA's Parks and Wildlife Service Albany office during office hours on (08) 9842 4500 or by visiting the Park Alerts System alerts.dbca.wa.gov.au/

 For information about the condition of roads leading to the western side of the Fitzgerald River National Park can be obtained from the Shire of Jerramungup or visit the Road Conditions page on their website.

-WHY DO THE ROADS CLOSE SO FREQUENTLY IN THE NATIONAL PARK?
+🚧 WHY DO THE ROADS CLOSE SO FREQUENTLY IN THE NATIONAL PARK?

 To protect the biodiversity of the Fitzgerald River National Park from the risk of spreading Phytophthora dieback (a deadly plant disease), which is carried by muddy soil sticking to tyres, shoes and equipment, Parks and Wildlife will close unsealed roads and tracks during wet weather events and re-open when the conditions are sufficiently dry (often at short notice).